<b>RON LEGRAND</b> review

 Updated

-Reviwer's Full Disclosure Notice
+Reviewer's Full Disclosure Notice

-ron legrand
+ron legrand gold club

-COACH QUALITY: Unknown.
-If coaching is included, we would trust Ron to provide quality mentors.
-But don't quote us on that - it is simply our assumption based on the information currently available and our knowledge of the man.
-We must point out that some "reviewers" are not impressed with Ron LeGrand and his materials, but those seem to be the same "gripe sites" that are, themselves, highly suspect.
+COACH QUALITY:We have been unable to determine if Ron LeGrand offers coaching, and if so, at what cost.
+For what he charges, however, we would expect coaching to be included.
+If you decide to buy into Ron LeGrands offer, or his Gold Club, do your due diligence.
+Ask the hard questions - is mentoring included?
+What is the cost?
+Who are the mentors - are they actual, practicing investors?
+And if you do not get solid answers, walk away.
+If coaching is included, we would trust Ron LeGrand to provide quality mentors.
+But don't quote us on that - it is simply our assumption based on the information currently available and our knowledge of the man, himself.
+We must point out that some "reviewers" like those below are not impressed with what they call the Ron LeGrand Scam or the Ron Legrand Gold Club, but those seem to be the same "gripe sites" that are, themselves, highly suspect.
+We report - you decide.

-BETTER BUSINESS BUREAU RATING: Very good - a "B" rating.
+BETTER BUSINESS BUREAU RATING: Ron LeGrand has a good rating - "B".
 Better than many of the gurus.
-Only one guru, (Bill Vaughn), has a higher rating.
+Only three gurus have a higher rating.
 Whenever checking out any business you know little about, always check with the BBB.
 If nothing else, it will tell you two things: do they let too many complaints get to the BBB before addressing them, and do they resolve those complaints.
-Ron Legrand has a "B" rating because he has earned it.
+Ron Legrand has a "B" rating because he has earned it.(Bill Vaughn's course has an A+ Rating at the Better Business Bureau with no complaints listed)

-COMMENTS: Though earlier in his career Ron LeGrand touted real estate, he, too (like Robert Allen), now appears to be primarily in the information and internet marketing business.
-We have been unable to locate many Ron Legrand success stories, though we are sure there must be some, as most customers are not complaining.
+COMMENTS: Though earlier in his career Ron LeGrand touted real estate, he, too (like Robert G Allen), now appears to be primarily in the information and internet marketing business.
+We have been unable to locate many Ron Legrand Gold Club success stories, though we are sure there must be some, as most customers are not complaining.
 At $600 a pop, books by Ron LeGrand seem rather expensive.

 For the most part, Ron Legrand seems to be one of the more reputable people in the business.
 But the cost of his help is still quite high - much higher than necessary.
 Especially when you realize the book prices do not include coaching.
 Ron LeGrand may write very compelling and informational books, but no book is worth $600.